Highway Safety Programs

 Description of Programs

 The Office of Highway Safety offers law enforcement agencies throughout the state the opportunity to participate in Traffic Enforcement Mobilizations (saturation patrols), which support enforcement efforts by agencies to reduce deaths, serious injuries and economic loss as part of the Strategic Highway Safety Plan (SHSP).
 Dedicated enhanced enforcement efforts and /or traffic enforcement equipment for regular duty dedicated mobilization enforcement are funded for hours worked during the mobilizations.
-Participation in the mobilization is initiated by a Memorandum of Understanding (MOU) between the agency and the Idaho Transportation Department Office of Highway Safety.
-To participate, please refer to the documents at the bottom of this page.
+Participation in the mobilization is initiated by a Traffic Enforcement Mobilization Agreement (TEMA) between the agency and the Idaho Transportation Department Office of Highway Safety.

 Highway Safety Plans and Annual Reports